bailey572/devops/05_Capstone/docker/sampleTest/RetailWebApp/ReadMe.md

 *  Maven: version 5.4+
 *  JDK: version 11+

-Once the dependencies, you can leverage the Tomcat server by issuing
+Once the dependencies are installed, you can leverage the Tomcat server by issuing
 ```bash
 mvn tomcat7:run
 ```